Tenjin25/MarginofVictory/README.md

 ## Project Overview

-**MOVCalculator** is a Java application designed to analyze electoral race competitiveness by calculating the margin of victory and providing professional race ratings.
-This enhanced version (v2.0) demonstrates programming skills applied to real-world political analysis, following industry standards and CPT-236 course objectives.
+**MarginofVictory** is a Java application designed to analyze electoral race competitiveness by calculating the margin of victory and providing professional race ratings.
+This enhanced version (v2.0) demonstrates programming skills that are applied to real-world political analysis, while following industry standards and CPT-236 course objectives.

 **Developer:** Shamar Davis
 **Course:** CPT-236 (Computer Programming)